briangershon/bsky-tldr/README.md

 npm install bsky-tldr
 ```

+## API

+Exports from the library:

+`BskyTldr` is a class that contains lower level functions to retrieve Posts and Follows.
+`getDailyPostsFromFollows` is a higher level function to retrieve daily posts from follows.
+See Data Structure Example below.
+`uriToUrl` is a utility function to convert a post uri to a public url to view post on the web.

 ## Data Structure Example

 Here's the data structure built with our `getDailyPostsFromFollows` library function for viewing posts from your follows.
 If you're only following 1 user, and they had two posts on January 31, 2025: